Skip To The Main Content

 • U.S. District Court Southern District of New York 2008

 Linton is the Chair of the Board of Trustees for Uncommon Charter Schools New York City, which oversees twenty-four public charter schools in Brooklyn, New York.
 He is also Chair of the Board of Directors of Manhattan Legal Services, a program of Legal Services NYC, the largest provider of pro bono civil legal services in the country.
-In 2023, Linton was one of four recipients of the Pro Bono Service Award from the Legal Services Corporation.
+Linton currently serves as Vice Chair of the New York City Bar Association’s Judiciary Committee.
+In 2023, he was one of four recipients of the Pro Bono Service Award from the Legal Services Corporation, and the Chief Judge of New York’s Court of Appeals appointed Linton to the Permanent Commission on Access to Justice, which has a mission to expand access to civil legal services and improve access to justice generally.

 Linton’s representative experience includes:

-• The Toronto-Dominion Bank in resolving historic litigation related to Robert Allen Stanford, orchestrator of one of the largest-ever Ponzi schemes, on the eve of trial
+• Toronto-Dominion Bank – defended client in muti-billion-dollar litigation arising from the Robert Allen Stanford Ponzi scheme, one of the largest in history; resolved on the eve of trial

-• Issuers and underwriters in several residential mortgage-backed securities actions, including obtaining summary judgment for RBS
+• Issuers and Underwriters – defended multiple residential mortgage-backed securities actions; obtained summary judgment for RBS and Deutsche Bank

-• Paramount Global in derivative and stockholder class actions arising out of merger between CBS and Viacom
+• Paramount Global - defended derivative and stockholder class actions arising from the CBS-Viacom merger

-• CBS in Section 220 demand in Delaware Court of Chancery related to CBS and Viacom merger
+• CBS – represented client in Section 220 demand trial in the Delaware Court of Chancery related to the CBS and Viacom merger

-• State Street Board of Directors in connection with stockholder derivative investigations and litigation
+• State Street Board of Directors – advised in connection with stockholder derivative investigations and litigation

 Linton joined the Firm following his graduation in 2007 from Duke University School of Law, where he served as the Co-Chair of the Moot Court Board.
 He was selected as the recipient of Duke Law’s 2017 Young Alumni Award, honoring an individual who has graduated within the past 15 years and has made significant leadership and service contributions to Duke Law School and the legal profession.
 He received B.A. degrees in political science and speech communications from the University of Georgia in 2004.
 He is admitted to practice in New York.